Program Review at Cañada College

 After reviewing their program’s past performance (strengths and weaknesses), programs will consider the opportunities (and possible threats) to their programs and create a new, two-year plan with goals and objectives that align with and support the College and District goals and objectives which, in turn, align with and support those of the State Chancellor’s Office.

 Step 3: Personnel and Resource Requests

-Requests for physical, financial, human, professional development and research resources needed to meet a program’s objectives are also submitted through the program review process.
+Requests for physical, financial, personnel, professional development and research resources needed to meet a program’s objectives are also submitted through the program review process.
 The Planning & Budgeting Council also hosts personnel request presentations, where the campus community can ask questions of those who are requesting personnel.
-All requests are evaluated in the context of the most recent Program Review and for alignment with the appropriate college and district goals, support of student learning outcomes and support of the college’s mission.
-By integrating resource requests with program review, the College makes strategic investments of its resources so as to achieve its goals through the achievement of program objectives, and ultimately, to improve its ability to meet students’ academic needs.
-By using data, research, and information the College’s various Planning Councils are able to manage institutional quality, maintain effectiveness, and encourage continuous improvement of its academic programs, student and learning support services, and administrative services.
-The processes for analyzing and fulfilling Resource Requests are described on the PBC Resource Allocation page.
+All requests are evaluated in the context of the most recent Program Review, or Annual Update, and for alignment with the appropriate college and district goals, support of student learning outcomes and support of the college’s mission.
+By integrating resource requests with program review, the College makes strategic investments of its resources in order to achieve its goals through the achievement of program objectives, and ultimately, to improve its ability to meet students’ academic needs.
+By using data, research, and program review information the College’s various Planning Councils are able to manage institutional quality, maintain effectiveness, and encourage continuous improvement of its academic programs, student and learning support services, and administrative services.
+The processes for analyzing and prioritizing resource requests are described on the PBC Resource Allocation page.
 Each resource request is identified as either a one-time request for the next fiscal year, or a recurring request beginning in the next fiscal year.